 Post-Purchase Reality

-A daysailer's economics live in storage and rigging time, not the purchase price.
-A 35,000 J/70 wants a dedicated trailer and a hoist-equipped club.
-The cost of access matters more than the cost of the hull.
+A daysailer's economics live in storage and rigging time, not just the purchase price.
+A simple Catalina 14.2 can live in a driveway and rig quickly; a J/70 wants a dedicated trailer and usually a hoist-equipped club.
+The cost of access matters more than the cost of the hull because access determines how often you sail.

-Trimarans add a wrinkle: folding mechanisms work fine but reward owners who do the setup-and-takedown drill until it's automatic.
-Plan on 30–45 minutes for the first ten launches, dropping to 15–20 minutes after that.
-Polyethylene boats want trailer bunks that fully support the hull; oil-canning is the most common preventable defect on a used Windrider.
+Trimarans add a wrinkle: folding mechanisms work fine but reward owners who practice the setup-and-takedown drill until it becomes automatic.
+Expect longer rigging times for the first several launches, then meaningful improvement once the sequence is familiar.
+Polyethylene boats need trailer bunks that fully support the hull; oil-canning is the most common preventable defect on a used Windrider.

-For boats with retractable keels (J/70) or centerboards (Catalina 16.5, Rhodes 19 CB), inspect the trunk and pivot pin every season.
-A leaking centerboard trunk is the single most common reason a 30-year-old daysailer ends up under a tarp in a backyard.
+For boats with retractable keels or centerboards, inspect the trunk, pivot hardware, and seals every season.
+A leaking centerboard trunk is one of the most common reasons an otherwise useful older daysailer ends up parked under a tarp.